parrt/cs652/projects/vtable.md

 In this project, you must translate a very small subset of Java to pure C using ANTLR, StringTemplate, and Java code that you write.
 The subset has very few statements and almost no expressions, focusing instead on classes and methods.
 You will learn not only about language translation but also how polymorphism and dynamic dispatch is implemented using so-called *vtables*, which C++ uses.
 It requires a deep understanding of C pointer types as well.

-To get started, please familiarize yourself with:
+We will break the project up into 3 pieces.
+To get started, please familiarize yourself with the 3 starter kits:

 * [vtable grammar starter kit](https://github.com/USF-CS652-starterkits/parrt-vtable-grammar)
 * [vtable semantics starter kit](https://github.com/USF-CS652-starterkits/parrt-vtable-symtab)